 Is ujjayi breathing compatible with the Buteyko method?

 One of the hallmarks of yoga is Ujjayi breathing which often (and correctly in my option) it’s suggested to be performed at all times during asana.
-Given the different ways that ujjayi breath is practiced, it may appear to be diametrically opposite to Buteyko breathing or very much in-line.
+Given the different ways that ujjayi breath is practiced, it may appear to be diametrically opposite to Buteyko breathing.

-Ujjayi breath is characterized by a sound during the exhalation caused by the constriction of the throat.
+Ujjayi breath is characterized by a sound produced during the exhalatio by the constriction of the throat.
 The sound, for some unknown to me reason, is sometimes exaggerated making the breath loud.
 In my opinion, ujjayi should be performed as follows:

 Both the inhalation and the exhalation take place through the nose with the tongue at the top of the pallet.
 The inhalation is soft.
 During the exhalation, the back of the throat gently constricts allowing the elongation of the exhalation further than normal.
 The exhalation to inhalation ratio is 2:1 or much higher.
 The breath is quiet.